Jaleyhd/Jaleyhd.github.io/_posts/2018-01-10-introduction-to-rl.markdown

 > Reward is associated with action (at a given state) and not with the state itself.
 This is a very common conceptual mistake amongst the beginners.

-**Policy** $\pi(A_t\|S_t)$ : Agent's model for deciding action in a given state.
+**Policy** $\pi(S_t)$ : Agent's model for deciding action in a given state.
 For example uniform random policy means, take any action randomly in a given state.
 Absolute greedy policy means, just go by immediate reward.
 For rat, it means, just sniff the smell of cheese, whichever direction has most aroma, go there (doesn't matter if there is rat-trap or boiling water in front of you).

 # No Brainer Policy